 Wyl Menmuir writes novels and short stories.
 His first novel The Many was long-listed for the ManBooker Prize 2016 – one of the most prestigious writing prizes in the world.
-In this video, he explains why tracking his writing progress is a vital part of his creative process.
+In this video, he explains the benefits of tracking his writing progress and why it’s a vital part of his creative process.

 Monitoring your progress sounds like the antithesis of the creative process.
 I struggled with the idea of it when I first started to write my first novel The Many.
 I wondered whether it would take away some of the mystique and magic of it.